Routine use cases

 Why this article exists

-This routine note starts with the moment around the practice: "A practical way to fit face yoga into eye-area comfort sessions" belongs in the blog because it explains the decision before the download.
-For "A practical way to fit face yoga into eye-area comfort sessions", the reader may be in a rushed morning with no time for a long wellness plan, and the job is to choose one cue that already exists in the day.
-This article gives context for "A practical way to fit face yoga into eye-area comfort sessions", names the boundary, and points action-ready readers to the related Orena guide without turning the whole page into a pitch.
+This routine note starts with the moment around the practice: "Routine fit: eye area comfort sessions" belongs in the blog because it explains the decision before the download.
+For "Routine fit: eye area comfort sessions", the reader may be in a rushed morning with no time for a long wellness plan, and the job is to choose one cue that already exists in the day.
+This article gives context for "Routine fit: eye area comfort sessions", names the boundary, and points action-ready readers to the related Orena guide without turning the whole page into a pitch.

 Practical takeaway